Best Chromebooks for Business Android Central 2020

 Best Keyboard: Google Pixelbook Go

-There's a lot the Pixelbook Go gets right, but one of the highlights is its keyboard.
-Hands down, this is one of the best (if not the best) keyboards you'll ever type on.
 It's accurate, key travel is excellent, and the matte finish feels amazing to type on for hours on end.
-That might seem like a lot of gushing for a keyboard, but if you do a lot of typing for your job, this is an essential component that you shouldn't overlook.
+This might seem like a lot of gushing for a keyboard, but if you do a lot of typing for your job, this is an essential component that you shouldn't overlook.
+This is also a Chromebook that is uber-comfy to use in your lap while you're waiting in airport lounges and waiting rooms, if you tend to get a lot of work done away from a desk.

 - Outstanding keyboard that's comfortable and accurate